Previous Post: Day 15 – Tarina To Green Lake Via Woche

 Not our day for peaks – the cloud cover still obscured the tops of Teri Kang and Jejekangphu Kang.
 It was also quite windy up there so I began heading down soon after the last of the group arrived.
 Doing so meant I missed adding my voice to yet another group shout of “Lha gyalo” (Victory to the gods!), a good luck ritual we had been asked to do at the top of each pass.

 I did ask our guide if there was maybe a shout we could do for “Clear skies and visible peaks”.
 Unfortunately, there was only Lha gyalo!
 The shout was just one of the many reminders during the trek of how far Tibetan (i.e. Himalayan) Buddhism strayed from the teaching of the historical Siddhartha Gautama.
-It synthesized the local animistic Bon beliefs of the Himalayas with the Tantric Buddhism which flourished in northern India a thousand years after the Buddha.
+It blended the local animistic Bon beliefs of the Himalayas with the Tantric Buddhism which flourished in northern India a thousand years after the Buddha.

 Not that there’s anything wrong with that.
 The passage of time changes everything.
 So too does taking one culture’s stories and explanations to the big questions of life and transplanting them in another one that already has a mythology and worldview of its own.
-The variations of Christianity around the globe are but one example of how time and space impact on religions.
+The variations of Christianity around the globe are but one example of how time and space impact on the development of religions.

 If Woche marked the traditional boundary of Lunana, then by some definition with our descent from Keche La we were entering the real heart of Lunana.